The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 \subsection{Local-orbifold correspondence}

-Our main result is a cycle-level correspondence between the multi-root orbifold theory and the local theory of the associated split vector bundle, proving \cite[Conjecture 1.8]{TY20b}: \begin{theorem} For $r_i$ sufficiently large we have: \end{theorem}
+Our main result is a cycle-level correspondence between the multi-root orbifold theory and the local theory of the associated split vector bundle, proving \cite[Conjecture 1.8]{TY20b}: \begin{theorem} For $r_i$ sufficiently large we have: \end{theorem} The case $n=1$ follows by combining the smooth divisor local-logarithmic correspondence \cite{vGGR} in its strong form (see \cite[Introduction]{FanWuWDVV} or \cite[Equation (2)]{TY20b}), together with the smooth divisor logarithmic-orbifold correspondence \cite{ACW,TY18}.

 \begin{proof} We proceed by induction on $n$.
-The base case $n=1$ is well-known \cite{TY20b}, following from the strong form of the local-logarithmic correspondence \cite{vGGR,FanWuWDVV,TY20b} and the logarithmic-orbifold correspondence \cite{ACW,TY18}.
+The base case $n=1$ is discussed above.
 For the induction step, consider the root stack

 Letting $p \colon \Zcal \to X$ be the morphism to the coarse moduli space and $\Dcal_n=p^{-1} D_n$, we have:

 The ordered partition $(I_1,\ldots,I_m)$ of $\{1,\ldots,n\}$ induces a partition $(J_1,\ldots,J_m)$ of $\{1,\ldots,n-1\}$ by setting $J_j = I_j \setminus \{ n\}$.
 Consider the tower of moduli spaces: \bcd \Kup^{\max}_{0,(I_1,\ldots,I_m)}(\Xcal,\beta) \ar[r,"\psi"] \ar[rr, bend right=20, "\rho"] & \Kup_{0,(J_1,\ldots,J_m)}^{\max}(\Zcal,\beta) \ar[r,"\varphi"] & \Kup_{0,m}(X,\beta). \ecd The induction hypothesis gives